5 Ideas to Make Your Home a Healthier Place For Your Children

 My third grandchild is due in a few weeks; this is the first child for my son Elliott and his wife Danielle.
 Anyone who has experienced the transition from couplehood to parenthood will tell them, “Once that baby arrives your lives will never be the same”.
 I would add; once that baby arrives your home will never be the same either.
 To some this might mean your home becomes chaos and mayhem but I don’t think this has to be the case.
 In the next couple of paragraphs I want to share 5 ways that you can make your home a healthier place for your children.

 As an interior designer, I have seen homes literally overtaken with kids’ stuff; living rooms, dining rooms, even bathrooms bursting with kids “toys”, accessories and screened gadgets.
 This is not exclusive to smaller homes, sometimes the larger the home the bigger the problem.
+That is why we prepared a 4 part series post about interior design in small spaces to help you.
 Often our clients tell us that family and friends gave them these things and they don’t want to offend or disappoint them so they suffer with the chaos.
 In some families having it is a way of demonstrating love.
 In others it is believed to show security or affluence.
 Often the argument for keeping it is that it holds memories, the child loved it, or they are “saving it” for future children.

 In our culture of consumption we are inundated with compelling reasons to believe that children need lots of “stuff” to learn or be entertained.
 Although I sense a shift, such as this inspiring post from Anna at thishouseisourhome.net.
 I believe there is still a journey of awareness to travel before we are living in homes that are healthier, calmer places for kids to do the important work of growing up.
 I would like to share with you a quote from the post on Anna’s blog that really talks to this concept: